 Teoria da Cura

-A separação física não limita nossa capacidade de estar em comunidade.
-Acreditamos que a empatia: a capacidade de compreender e compartilhar os sentimentos de outra pessoa é um ato de compaixão e a forma como sustentamos a comunidade.
+A separação física não limita nossa capacidade de estarmos em comunidade.
+Acreditamos que a empatia é a capacidade de compreender e compartilhar os sentimentos do outro, é um ato de compaixão e a forma como mantemos a comunidade.

 Crescimento Pós-Traumático: